Our MA in Religion provides core training for students wanting to pursue further postgraduate research or research in other contexts.

 Religion, the sacred and contemporary society

-Within the Department, this includes the study of the role of religious NGOs in global civil society, the cultural sociological study of the sacred (including humanitarianism and nationalism), the relationship between religion and late capitalism, and religious engagements with pluralist, secular societies.
+This includes the study of the role of religious NGOs in global civil society, the cultural sociological study of the sacred (including humanitarianism and nationalism), the relationship between religion and late capitalism, and religious engagements with pluralist, secular societies

 Religion, media and culture

 The Department has particular expertise in the study of religion and film, including the religious significance of film as a medium and the critical theological analysis of film texts.
 Other work explores different forms of the mediation of religion, the material and aesthetic dimensions of religious life, and the significance of news media for the circulation of sacred meanings.

 Theory and method in the study of religion